 • Why Obama ordered the U.S. military to stand down in Benghazi

 On the 11-year anniversary of the 9-11 attacks, rebel groups in Libya launched an assault on the U.S. consulate there.
 Eight hours later, four U.S. personnel were killed, including Ambassador Christopher Stevens, and at least seven were wounded.
 It has been reported that the U.S. military had ships in the Mediterranean Sea and in Africa.
 So why weren’t U.S. forces dispatched to the Benghazi consulate and annex to stop the bloodshed?

-On August 5 and 8, AFP spoke with David Smith, co-founder of an independent non-profit blog named Barracuda Brigade.
+On August 5 and 8, this reporter spoke with David Smith, co-founder of an independent non-profit blog named Barracuda Brigade.

 Smith said, “According to our military sources, I can say with 98% certainty that the Benghazi attacks were uplinked by overhead drones to networks that included the White House Situation Room, State Department and CIA headquarters so they could monitor the attacks in real-time.
 Yet almost immediately, Barack Obama issued a stand-down order before watching people die on camera.
 He then got up the next morning for a campaign rally in Las Vegas.”

 When questioned about the possibility of a full-scale rescue, Smith answered: “We’ve categorically confirmed that the U.S. military had ships in Libyan waters 20 minutes away.
 It would have taken 10 minutes prep time and 10 minutes flight time, but Obama issued a stand-down order.”